jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 _information_ is contained in them was carried in the specific referencing elements.
 Media types are defined on the internet by Multipurpose Internet Mail Extensions (MIME) type.
-These are defined by the internet engineering task force RFC\[2\] 6838 and maintained by the internet assigned numbers authority (IANA).
-Whew\!.
+These are defined by the internet engineering task force RFC[^2] 6838 and maintained by the internet assigned numbers authority (IANA).
+Whew!.
 These consist of two parts.
 The basic type such as “text, “image,” or “application” etc. is followed by a slash (/) and a subtype such as jpeg or pdf.
 For the complete list see: